GuignardLab/astec/doc/source/astec_mars.rst

 1. Pre-processing of the input image to produce the input seed image for seed computation.
-This is described in section \ref{sec:cli:input:image:preprocessing}.
-The parameters that governed the pre-processing are described in section \ref{sec:cli:parameters:preprocessing} and prefixed by ``seed_``.
+This is described in section :ref:`cli-input-image-preprocessing`.
+The parameters that governed the pre-processing are described in section :ref:`cli-parameters-preprocessing` and prefixed by ``seed_``.

 2. Seed extraction through the computation of the `h`-minima of the input seed image

 3. Eventually seed correction

-4. Pre-processing of the input image to produce the input membrane image for the seeded watershed.
+4. Pre-processing of the input image to produce the input membrane image for the seeded watershed, similarly to the pre-processing of the input seed image.
-This is described in section \ref{sec:cli:input:image:preprocessing}.
-The parameters that governed the pre-processing are described in section \ref{sec:cli:parameters:preprocessing} and prefixed by ``membrane_``.
+The parameters that governed the pre-processing are prefixed by ``membrane_``.

 5. A seeded watershed.